Data structure

 ModelPart

-is a container of boundary points, that are involved in the
+ModelPart is a container of boundary points, that are involved in the

 partitioned coupling.
 This contains the initial coordinates-

-).
+(1D numpy int array).
 It is recommended to always instantiate ModelPart

-method of the class Model
+using the create_model_part method of the class Model, discussed above.

-should be equal, which is
+Naturally, the size of x0, y0, z0, and id should be equal, which is

-checked in the __init__
+checked in the __init__ method.

 NOTE:

-once created, either by __init__
+The data in ModelPart once created, either by __init__ method of

-class or by create_model_part
+the ModelPart class or by create_model_part method of the Model class,

 cannot be changed later.
 This is because the initial coordinates of boundary